-The Contractor shall endeavour to keep noise generating

-activities to a minimum.

-Construction only to take place during normal working hours.
-No construction on Sundays.

-Compliance with the appropriate legislation with respect to

-noise shall be mandatory.

-Implementation of the EMPr.

-Residual impacts: Negligible

-Cumulative impact post mitigation: Very Low - negative

-Significance rating of impact after mitigation

-(e.g. Low, Medium, Medium-High, High, or Very- High) Very Low - negative

-OPERATIONAL PHASE

-Potential impact and risk: The activity is not expected to have any noise impacts during the

-• operational phase.

-Nature of impact:

-Extent and duration of impact:

-Consequence of impact or risk:

-Probability of occurrence:

-Degree to which the impact may cause irreplaceable loss of resources:

-Degree to which the impact can be reversed:

-Indirect impacts:

-Cumulative impact prior to mitigation:
+Cumulative impact prior to mitigation: Medium - Positive

-Significance rating of impact prior to mitigation

-(e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - Positive

-Degree to which the impact can be avoided:
+Degree to which the impact can be avoided: N/A. This is a positive impact that will improve the cellular network coverage within the surrounding area.

-Degree to which the impact can be managed:
+Degree to which the impact can be managed: N/A. This is a positive impact.

-Degree to which the impact can be mitigated:
+Degree to which the impact can be mitigated: N/A. This is positive impact.

-Proposed mitigation:
+Proposed mitigation: N/A. This is a positive impact.
+No mitigation measures required.

-Residual impacts:
+Residual impacts: Low - Positive

-Cumulative impact post mitigation:
+Cumulative impact post mitigation: Low - Positive

-Significance rating of impact after mitigation

-(e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - Positive

 DECOMMISSIONING AND CLOSURE PHASE

 Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.

 Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

 Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation

-(e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

-Significance rating of impact after mitigation

-(e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)